The 7 Processes of Sustainable Project Management

 What is Sustainable Project Management?

-7 Processes of Sustainable Project Management
+7 Processes to Sustainable Project Management

 1. Planning the project’s sustainability management